 DIY Garbage Disposal Cleaning Tips

 Sometimes there is no amount of lemon slices that can mask the putrid odor of a dirty garbage disposal.
-There are plenty of ways to put your lemons to better use for cleaning projects and the experts at Mattioni are here to share some of our DIY garbage disposal cleaning tips.
+There are plenty of ways to put your lemons to better use for cleaning projects, and the experts at Mattioni are here to share some of our DIY garbage disposal cleaning tips.
+Read on for simple tricks that might clear up the smell in your sink!

 An often-overlooked hot spot for food buildup and germs on a garbage disposal is the joint where the disposal rim meets the sink basin.
 Not only do small food particles and debris tend to get trapped in this area, but this joint is also prone to mold growth.
 Clean this part of your disposal by scrubbing the joint with a scrub brush and generous amount of dish washing soap.